clusterio/clusterio/README.md

 use `nano config.json` to change settings.

+**Ubuntu with Docker**

+Clusterio has limited support for using docker.

+    sudo docker build -t clusterio --no-cache --force-rm factorioClusterio

+	sudo docker run --name master -e MODE=master -p 1234:8080 -d -it --restart=unless-stopped danielvestol/clusterio

+	sudo docker run --name slave -e MODE=client -e INSTANCE=world1 -v /srv/clusterio/instances:/factorioClusterio/instances -p 1235:34167 -it --restart=unless-stopped danielvestol/clusterio

+The -v flag is used to specify the instance directory.
+Your instances (save files etc) will be stored there.

 #Windows setup

 Clusterio is built up of multiple parts.
 Here is a quick guide: